Direct Party and Representative Voting (DPR)

 Additional Member System (Mixed Member Proportional)

-Additional Member System - AMS (Mixed Member Proportional - MMP) is a voting system designed to achieve a more proportional result.
-There are variations of the system.
-To achieve proportionality the system requires members to be elected in two ways – by election as a constituency MP and by election from a party list.
+Additional Member System - AMS (see also Mixed Member Proportional - MMP) is a voting system designed to achieve a (close to) proportional result.
+To achieve proportionality there are two ways members can be elected – by election as a constituency MP and by election from a party list.
 In most models the voter casts two votes: one for a constituency representative and one for a party.
-The constituency MPs are elected by FPTP within their constituency but the total number of MPs for each party is determined by the parrty vote.
-Additional Members are elected from the party list in order to achieve an overall proportional result.
+The constituency MPs are elected by FPTP within their constituency.
+The party vote is used to elect Additional Members from the party list in order to achieve a proportional result.
+In AMS using the party vote is not necessarily simple or intuitive see here.

-If a party wins more constituency seats than justified by its proportion of the total vote, the size of the Parliament is increased so that the overall outcome is proportional to the votes, with other parties receiving additional list seats.
+In MMP, but not AMS, if a party wins more constituency seats than justified by its proportion of the total vote, the size of the Parliament is increased so that the overall outcome is proportional to the votes, with other parties receiving additional list seats (Overhang).
+For this reason AMS is not a fully proportional system.

-AMS /MMP is used in Germany, Scotland, and elsewhere
+AMS /MMP is used in Germany (MMP), Scotland(AMS), Wales (AMS) and elsewhere

 Party List Proportional Representation

-Party Lists are used in israel, Italy and elsewhere.
-UK Members of the European Parliament are elected by a closed list system.
+Party Lists are used in Israel, Italy and elsewhere.
+UK Members of the European Parliament are elected by a closed list system with regional constituencies.

 The Alternative Vote (AV)